Student Health Services Vaccine Info

 Are students still eligible for the $50 vaccine incentive?

 Yes!
 Visit the Got the Shot website for more information.
+The incentive will end on May 31, 2022.

 How soon will students get their $50 vaccine incentive after uploading their vaccination records into the Student Health Services patient portal?